dabeaz/lifty/README.md

   algorithm is correct, code it in your favorite language and watch the elevator work on the first try.
 If not, you get an F.

+* **An evil human factors project.** Do elevators in the real world actually work like the classic elevator algorithm might suggest?
+Go study an actual elevator and carefully observe its behavior.
+You might be surprised at what you find out.
+Note: this can be a surprising rich area of class discussion if you go there.
+Computers are usually predictable.
+Humans?
+Not so much.

 * **An evil elevator demonstration tool.**  Maybe you're trying to explain some kind of puzzler problem involving elevators.
-Your description involving the ending of the Blues Brothers fell flat, so you've decided that a live demo would be better.
+Your joke involving a reference to the ending of the Blues Brothers fell flat, so you've decided that a live demo would be better.
 Fire up Lifty and say "now visualize yourself riding this elevator in the Building of the Imagination--as perfectly embodied by this text-only program running in the terminal."

 ### Projects Involving the Simulator Program Itself